lhpaul/sii-apis-playground-server/contexts/endpoints.conventions.md

 - **5XX Errors (Server Errors)**
   - Should not expose internal implementation details
-  - No `details` field should be included
+  - No `data` field should be included
   - Example:

     ```json